 The Centers for Disease Control and Prevention most recently added sinus congestion, nausea or vomiting, and diarrhea.

-Luckily, many of us will suffer only minor symptoms, so we can simply ride out a bout with the coronavirus at home.
+Luckily, many of us will suffer only minor symptoms, especially if we’re vaccinated, so we can simply ride out a bout with the coronavirus at home.
 We’ll just need to cope with the discomfort while our immune system does its job.

 Here’s some advice from Jon Albrecht, RPh, MHA, BCNSP, FASHP, Vice President of Pharmacy Services, Methodist Health System: